 In its ongoing attempts to define, understand, and categorize disorders, and determine the best treatments, the medical specialty of psychiatry is always concerned with the complexity of the human brain.
 Both biological factors and life circumstances contribute to symptoms of mental illness, and the role each plays varies from person to person.
 Both psychotherapy and psychiatric medication are effective for these disorders, and often a combination of the two works best.
 Psychiatrists are doctors with specialty training in diagnosing and treating mental illness with medication and coordinating other services when needed.

-PLEASE SEE OUR LIST OF COMMUNITY RESOURCES FOR MEDICATION MANAGEMENT
+PLEASE SEE OUR LIST OF COMMUNITY RESOURCES FOR ADDITIONAL MEDICATION MANAGEMENT OPTIONS

 Spiritual wellness is an important part of full mind and body wellness.
 Though some people might relate spirituality to religion, the truth is that it isn’t necessary to be religious to connect with your spiritual self.